 PUB 438: Design Awareness in Publishing Process and Products

-Design, that is the composition of disparate parts into a coherent whole, has played and continues to play a central role in the history and current publishing practices, institutions, and products.
-“Design,” however, is a spongy term: Design refers to a host of activities, events and experiences, products, hairstyles, environments, interactive programs and apps, as well as to parks, yards, and book layouts, choices of font, illustration, and the fluidity of movement of an avatar in a game.
-All these designers share “design thinking,” a way of seeing or perceiving the world, a commitment to forethought, and its role in planning human communication and meaning-making.
-None of the design disciplines refers in its entirety of interest and practice to publishing, yet publishing, in its social role as a cultural and information facilitator has an interest in all of them, as well as in the effective application of design thinking to publishing as a field of endeavor and inquiry.
+Design has played and continues to play a central role in the history and current publishing practices, institutions, and products.
+All designers share “design thinking,” a way of seeing or perceiving the world, a commitment to forethought, and its role in planning human communication and meaning-making.
+None of the design disciplines refers in its entirety of interest and practice to publishing, yet publishing, in its social role as a cultural and information facilitator has an interest in all of them, as well as in the effective application of design thinking to publishing as a field of endeavour and inquiry.

 Sample Assessment Breakdown